-In the first type of processes the fermionic chirality is lost forever, while in the second it is transferred into Chern-Simons number of the $U(1)$ field (it can be called CS condensate).
+In the processes of the first type, the fermionic chirality is lost forever, while in the processes of the second type, it is transferred into Chern-Simons number of the $U(1)$ field (it can be called CS condensate).
 If the chirality flip rate is inferior to the one due to anomaly, the entire chiral charge is converted into the CS condensate.
-It is the electron flavour which is the most important as the perturbative chirality flip rate for it is much smaller than for the other flavours.
+It is the electron flavour that is the most important as the perturbative chirality flip rate for it is much smaller than for the other flavours.
 The evolution of the chiral charge and of the magnetic field is quite peculiar, it has been studied in \cite{Joyce:1997uy,Boyarsky:2011uy}.
-Basically, the system enters in the steady state {\em non-linear} evolution in which the chiral charge and the CS condensate of electromagnetic fields change much slower than one would expect from the linear analysis and from the rates of different reactions: the anomaly pumps the chiral charge into the CS condensate, the CS condensate decreases due to plasma conductivity and releases back the chiral charge into the plasma.
+Basically, the system enters the steady-state {\em non-linear} evolution in which the chiral charge and the CS condensate of electromagnetic fields change much slower than one would expect from the linear analysis and from the rates of different reactions: the anomaly pumps the chiral charge into the CS condensate, the CS condensate decreases due to plasma conductivity and releases back the chiral charge into the plasma.
 These two processes nearly compensate each other, leading to approximate conservation of the chiral charge.

-The phenomena discussed above may result in modification of the evolution of leptonic asymmetries which we described up to now by equations \eqref{kin_eq} below the sphaleron freeze-out.
+The phenomena discussed above may result in modification of the evolution of leptonic asymmetries, which we described up to now by equations \eqref{kin_eq} below the sphaleron freeze-out.
 The detailed study of this problem would require three-dimensional magneto-hydro-dynamical simulations including helical and non-helical magnetic fields, unified with analysis of the thermal fluctuations of electromagnetic fields at smaller scales.
-We leave this for a future work.
-Instead, we will discuss at the quantitative level what kind of physical effects one can expect, and how they can modify the computation of LTA.
+We leave this for future work.
+Instead, we will discuss at the quantitative level what kind of physical effects one can expect and how they can modify the computation of LTA.